LibrariesHacked/fine-free-libraries/index.md

 title: Fine free libraries
 ---

-Fine free libraries is a project to promote and track libraries in the UK removing fines for overdue books.
+The aim of fine free libraries is to track the library services in the UK that remove fines for overdue books.

-{% include button.html text="Read an introduction to library fines" link="/introduction" %}
+Read [an introduction to library fines](/introduction) by Ian Anstice.

 {% include library-hex-map.html %}